aiven/terraform-provider-aiven/docs/resources/kafka_connector.md

 # Kafka connectors Resource

-The Kafka connectors resource allows the creation and management of an Aiven Kafka connectors.
+The Kafka connectors resource allows the creation and management of Aiven Kafka connectors.

 ## Example Usage